 Total Net Profit: The sum of all your profits currently in the account.

-To easily calculate exactly how much total profit you need to clear the rule based on your best day, use these multipliers:
+To easily calculate exactly how much total profit you need to clear the rule based on your best day, use this multiplier:

-You are in Phase 1.
-You have a great trading day and make $1,000.
+You are in Phase 1 and have a great trading day, making $1,000.

 Situation | Best Day | Total Profit | Consistency Score | Result |